python/cpython/Doc/library/functions.rst

    :class:`bytearray` -- it has the same non-mutating methods and the same indexing and slicing behavior.

-   Accordingly, constructor arguments are interpreted as for :func:`buffer`.
+   Accordingly, constructor arguments are interpreted as for :func:`bytearray`.

    Bytes objects can also be created with literals, see :ref:`strings`.